-A major food delivery company was operating across 12 countries.
-Growth was strong, but so was churn — customers would order regularly for weeks, then quietly disappear.
+A major food delivery company was operating across 23 countries.
+Growth was strong, but so was churn.
+Customers would order regularly for weeks, then quietly disappear.
 The marketing team had budget for retention campaigns, but no way of knowing who to target.
 They were spending blind.

 Why churn prediction is harder than it looks

-We started by identifying the patterns that actually mattered for food delivery: pricing sensitivity, limited restaurant options in their area, gaps in regular ordering habits (a customer who orders every Friday and then misses two weeks is a very different signal to someone who orders sporadically).
-Each market had its own dynamics — what predicted churn in one country didn't necessarily apply in another.
+We started by identifying the patterns that actually mattered for food delivery.
+Pricing sensitivity, limited restaurant options in their area, gaps in regular ordering habits (a customer who orders every Friday and then misses two weeks is a very different signal to someone who orders sporadically).
+Each market had its own dynamics, and what predicted churn in one country didn't necessarily apply in another.

 We tested several approaches, including a hybrid neural network combining LSTM and CNN architectures designed to extract patterns from temporal customer data.
 It performed marginally better on raw prediction metrics.